ruslan-avantis/json-db-js/README.md

   table.objectInsert({...}) // Create item from object
   table.bulkInsert([{...}, {...}]) // Create items from array or object
-  table.getRowKey(id) // Returns array key of row with specified ID
+  table.getRowKey(id) // Returns array key of row with specified ID table.clearKeyInfo() // Set NULL for currentId and currentKey and item id table.setFields() //

 ```